Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Related Work

 \textbf{Equation-based Sketch}.
 Recent works have made progress in mitigating the trade-off by designing advanced query methods of sketch algorithms. \cite{lee2005improving} and~\cite{lu2008counter} first disclose that sketch and compressive sensing are thematically related.
-The locality-sensitive sketch (LSS)~\citep{fu2020clustering} leverages the relationship between the sketch with the compressed projection, then extends it to a K-means clustering method.
-The PR-sketch~\citep{sheng2021pr} recovers keys of streaming data by establishing linear equations.
-The SeqSketch~\citep{huang2021toward} and HistSketch~\citep{he2023histsketch} store a few high-frequency items, then employ a compressed-sensing approach to decode infrequent keys.
+The locality-sensitive sketch (LSS)~\cite{fu2020clustering} leverages the relationship between the sketch with the compressed projection, then extends it to a K-means clustering method.
+The PR-sketch~\cite{sheng2021pr} recovers keys of streaming data by establishing linear equations.
+Specifically, it builds linear equations between counter values and per-key aggregations to improve accuracy, and records keys in the recovery phase to reduce resource usage in the update phase.
+Finally, PR-sketch fixes the system by a conjugate gradient solver.
+The SeqSketch~\cite{huang2021toward} and HistSketch~\cite{he2023histsketch} store a few high-frequency items, then employ a compressed-sensing approach (i,e, OMP) to decode infrequent keys.
 By solving the linear system, these equation-based sketches compensate for the error introduced by counter sharing, and recovers the complete keys in the shared part with much higher accuracy than the classical sketch.
 Unfortunately, such global sketches have been shown to suffer from greatly increased time and memory costs of estimation.